 Non-owner auto insurance in the biggest Alaska cities

-In Ketchikan the average cost of non-owner auto insurance is $18 per month or $216 per year, and Sitka drivers pay $18 a month for the same coverage.
+In Ketchikan non-owner auto insurance costs $18 per month or $216 annually, while drivers in Sitka pay $18 monthly for the same coverage.

 In Alaska, car insurance rates differ by city, as insurance companies assess the frequency of accidents, theft and vandalism when determining non-owner car insurance premiums.